kash-patel/cp386-a4/README.md

 To simulate fewer than four resource types, use `0` for the last columns (e.g. if you want to simulate only two resource types, the lines in the file should have the format `a,b,0,0` where `a` and `b` are integers).

 You can compile and run the program file manually if you want to provide your own values for resource availability.
-Be sure to use the `-lrt` and `lpthread` compiler options.
+Be sure to use the `-lrt` and `-lpthread` compiler options.
 Provide your own resource availability values as space-separated arguments to the output file (e.g. if your output file is named `a.out`, a valid command would be `./a.out 1 2 3 4`).

 Again, use `0` for the last arguments if you are simulating fewer than four resource types.